-Many cadets, like Powell, learned to pilot a plane before they could legally drive a car alone.
+Many cadets, like Powell, learned to pilot a plane before they could legally drive

 "It's a great organization, and I could preach about it forever," said Allen.
 "Just what is allows its youth to do is amazing in and of itself.
 It's such a broad and intense program with a cadet-led leadership corps."